borismichel/happytree/README.md

+#HappyTree

-Little applet to create random fractal trees that spawn leaves which subsequently drop using P5.js
+Little applet to create random fractal trees that spawn blossoms, then leaves which subsequently drop using P5.js

-To try unpack and run `index.html` - all the leaves are gone?
+To enjoy: unpack and run `/www/index.html` - all the leaves are gone?
 Don't worry, press F5!

-There are a handful of properties:

-`growTree(x)` function:
-- Branches have a 0.1% chance to terminate before reaching full maturity
-- growTree parameter x sets number of branching iterations (exponential growth with 3^x)

-Leaves
-- Leaves have a 0.8% chance to start dropping on update(each render event) can be adjusted in update method of leaf object
+You can always demo the current build at **http://myhappytree.herokuapp.com**.

+I have included an express web server to serve the ..umm...website(?) on port 3320

+If you want to use this as well, make sure oyu have node.js installed and follow these steps:

+1) clone/download the repo
+2) unpack and open the project folder in a shell
+3) run `npm install`to download all dependencies (express, essentially)
+4) when done, run `npm start` in the same shell
+5) open a browser and navigate to `http://localhost:3320`